 If you are planning to lay a landscape gravel path or just improve the looks of your yard with pea gravel elements, this gravel calculator (gravel estimator or aggregate calculator) might prove itself useful.
 It will help you estimate the amount of material required to finish all earthworks.
 We will also talk about different types of gravel to help you make your purchase.
 Keep reading on to understand how to use our calculator to answer the question "how much gravel do I need?"
 After all, you don't want to overspend and end up with tonnes of material you will never use.

 How much gravel do I need?

 The first step is establishing the volume of gravel needed.
-It is equal to the volume of an excavation, and you can do it in a following way:
+It is equal to the volume of an excavation, and you can do it in the following way:

 - Calculate the area of the excavation, multiplying the length by width.
 In our case,

-A = 6 * 3 = 18 m^2.
+A = 6 * 3 = 18 yd².
 You can also type the area of the excavation directly into the gravel estimator if you choose an excavation of some more sophisticated shape.
 We've got calculators for areas of many geometric figures like triangle or pentagon.
 For even more examples, visit the

 - Multiply the area and depth of the excavation to obtain its volume: